tianyue58/tp/docs/DeveloperGuide.md

 * 2a.
 The list is empty.

   Use case ends.
-There is nothing to update.
+There is nothing to update/ complete.

 * 3a.
 The user fails to enter the correct format or valid argument.